slashhuang/koa-gzip-middleware/README.md

 # koa-gzip-middleware

 > simple gzip reponse string for koa2.

-> when request  headers support gzip or deflate and response content length is bigger than 20
+> when request  headers support gzip or deflate.

+> if response content length is bigger than 20.

 > koa-gzip-middleware would gzip the response body data syncronously

 ## Installation